Sensitivity of Halo Shape Measurements: Shapes

 Here, $k$ denotes a particle and $i$, $j$ are the coordinate indices.
 The axis ratios follow from the eigenvalues ($\lambda_1\geq\lambda_2\geq\lambda_3$): $q = \sqrt{\lambda_2/\lambda_1}$ and $s=\sqrt{\lambda_3/\lambda_1}$.
-We use them to compute the new shape of the selection volume and the eigenvectors to compute its orientation.
-The mass tensor is again computed from the particles in the new selection volume.
-We continue this procedure until the axis ratios of the selection volume converge against the one calculated from the mass tensor.
+We used them to compute the new shape of the selection volume and the eigenvectors to compute its orientation.
+The mass tensor was again computed from the particles in the new selection volume.
+We continued this procedure until the axis ratios of the selection volume converged against the one calculated from the mass tensor.

-In this letter we use two methods: we select particles within ellipsoids and ellipsoidal shells (homoeoids).
+The two methods considered in this work selected particles within ellipsoids and ellipsoidal shells (homoeoids).
 The volume of an ellipsoid is given by $V = 4/3 \pi \, a \, b \, c$, with the semi-axes $a\geq b\geq c$.
 The radius that corresponds to the same volume of a sphere is $r^3 = a \, b \, c$.
 Their ratios are $q=b/a$ and $s=c/a$.
-To select the particles within a volume we introduce
+To select the particles within a volume, we introduced

-which ensures that the volume of the ellipsoids remains constant.
+which ensured that the volume of the ellipsoids remains constant.
 Here, $x$, $y$, and $z$ denote the spatial coordinates.
-If $\Tilde{r}^2_\mathrm{ell}$ is smaller than $r$, the particles are selected for the ellipsoids.
+If $\Tilde{r}^2_\mathrm{ell}$ was smaller than $r$, the particles were selected for the ellipsoids.
 In the case of the ellipsoidal shells, there also exists a lower limit on $\Tilde{r}^2_\mathrm{ell}$.
-In practice, we use the same implementation as previously used in \cite{Fischer_2022}.
+In practice, we used the same implementation as previously used in \cite{Fischer_2022}.